MaximeJakubowski/shaclsql-supplementary/README.md

 - `dblp_shapes` contains our three shapes used for the DBLP experiment

 ## Information on data
+The data can be downloaded from https://zenodo.org/doi/10.5281/zenodo.10980025 and should be put in the respective folders.

 Generally, folders that end on `_data` contains RDF data related to the experiments.
 To use the data with DuckDB, it first needs to be converted to a DuckDB database.
 Code to do this can for example be found in `sqltools/synthetic_experiments.py`, but the databases can also be found in the `sqltools/wd_*` directories.
 To use the data with Jena SHACL using TDB, you should load the data into a TDB database first, using the Jena tool `tdbloader`.
 Generally, the data should be stored in `sqltools/wd_*`.